-In recent years, denim has been begun to be blended with other textiles like rayon and spandex to make a stretchy material that many feel is more comfortable to wear.
+Denim can be blended with other textiles like rayon and spandex to make a stretchy material that many feel is more comfortable to wear.
 When buying denim always read the swatch label.
-Each swatch is labeled with the fabric information, fiber contents, care instructions and the width.
+Each swatch is labeled with the fabric information, fiber contents, care instructions, and the width.
 Almost all online retailers offer fabric swatches.

 Learning the Difference in Weight

-When you're choosing the right denim for your project, you'll want to consider the needs of the garment.
-For example, a 20 oz denim is not going to bend and move for most garment uses.
-A five oz denim is not going to provide heavy enough denim for jeans or jackets, however, it will make beautiful shirts, skirts, and dresses that will drape well.
-Knowing that denim runs from five to 20 oz and that the less the weight, the lighter, softer, loft the denim will have, you can purchase or request samples of the weights you believe are in the scope you are looking for.
+When choosing the right denim for your project, consider the needs of the garment.
+For example, 20-ounce denim is not going to bend and move for most garment uses.
+Five-ounce denim is not going to provide heavy enough denim for jeans or jackets, however, it will make beautiful shirts, skirts, and dresses that will drape well.
+Knowing that denim runs from 5 to 20 ounces and that the less the weight, the lighter, softer, loft the denim will have, you can purchase or request samples of the weights you believe are in the scope you are looking for.

-With this knowledge, you can assume an eight oz denim is just a tad more pliable and soft than the nine oz.
-The nine oz sample is just a tad more pliable and soft than the 10 oz sample.
+With this knowledge, you can assume 8-ounce denim is just a tad more pliable and softer than the 9-ounce.
+The 9-ounce sample is just a tad more pliable and softer than the 10-ounce sample.
 Durability-wise, they are pretty much identical.
-The real difference comes in at the drape and flexibility.
+The real difference is the fabric's drape and flexibility.

-The tote bag shown here is standing on its own (nothing is in the bag).
-It is made with Medium Weight Denim.
+This tote bag is standing on its own (nothing is in the bag).
+It is made with medium-weight denim.

 Before Using Different Weights